 The results from the tests are then passed back to the neurologist to see what they show.
 The results may indicate that you have epilepsy and may also show a cause for your epilepsy.
-There are a number of tests that can help rule out other causes.
+There are a number of tests that can help rule out other causes for your seizures.
 These include the following.